Companhia Siderúrgica Nacional (NYSE:SID) Shares Gap Down to $5.05

-Shares of Companhia Siderúrgica Nacional (NYSE:SID) gapped down before the market opened on Monday .
+Companhia Siderúrgica Nacional (NYSE:SID) gapped down before the market opened on Monday .
 The stock had previously closed at $5.05, but opened at $4.90.
-Companhia Siderúrgica Nacional shares last traded at $4.78, with a volume of 47,131 shares changing hands.
+Companhia Siderúrgica Nacional shares last traded at $4.78, with a volume of 47,131 shares traded.

-Several equities research analysts recently weighed in on the company.
-Zacks Investment Research cut Companhia Siderúrgica Nacional from a “hold” rating to a “strong sell” rating and set a $4.75 target price for the company. in a report on Friday, September 24th.
-TheStreet raised Companhia Siderúrgica Nacional from a “c+” rating to a “b-” rating in a research report on Thursday, June 24th.
-Finally, Morgan Stanley lowered Companhia Siderúrgica Nacional from an “overweight” rating to an “equal weight” rating in a research report on Monday.
+SID has been the subject of several recent analyst reports.
+TheStreet upgraded Companhia Siderúrgica Nacional from a “c+” rating to a “b-” rating in a research report on Thursday, June 24th.
+Zacks Investment Research lowered shares of Companhia Siderúrgica Nacional from a “hold” rating to a “strong sell” rating and set a $4.75 price target on the stock. in a report on Friday, September 24th.
+Finally, Morgan Stanley lowered shares of Companhia Siderúrgica Nacional from an “overweight” rating to an “equal weight” rating in a research note on Monday.

-The company also recently declared a — dividend, which was paid on Tuesday, August 17th.
-Stockholders of record on Monday, August 9th were issued a dividend of $0.25 per share.
-The ex-dividend date of this dividend was Friday, August 6th.
+The firm also recently disclosed a — dividend, which was paid on Tuesday, August 17th.
+Investors of record on Monday, August 9th were given a $0.25 dividend.
+The ex-dividend date was Friday, August 6th.
+This is a positive change from Companhia Siderúrgica Nacional’s previous — dividend of $0.00.
 This represents a dividend yield of 2.63%.
-This is an increase from Companhia Siderúrgica Nacional’s previous — dividend of $0.00.
-Companhia Siderúrgica Nacional’s dividend payout ratio (DPR) is currently 75.00%.
+Companhia Siderúrgica Nacional’s payout ratio is currently 75.00%.

 A number of hedge funds have recently modified their holdings of the business.
-BlackRock Inc. acquired a new stake in Companhia Siderúrgica Nacional during the 1st quarter worth $7,308,000.
-Russell Investments Group Ltd. acquired a new stake in shares of Companhia Siderúrgica Nacional in the first quarter worth $1,462,000.
-Mercer Global Advisors Inc. ADV bought a new position in Companhia Siderúrgica Nacional during the 1st quarter valued at $110,000.
-Sei Investments Co. lifted its position in shares of Companhia Siderúrgica Nacional by 1.6% in the 1st quarter.
-Sei Investments Co. now owns 314,175 shares of the basic materials company’s stock worth $2,105,000 after buying an additional 4,845 shares during the last quarter.
-Finally, JPMorgan Chase & Co. increased its holdings in shares of Companhia Siderúrgica Nacional by 1,347.3% in the 1st quarter.
-JPMorgan Chase & Co. now owns 743,370 shares of the basic materials company’s stock worth $4,981,000 after acquiring an additional 692,006 shares during the period.
-2.94% of the stock is owned by institutional investors.
+Stifel Financial Corp increased its stake in Companhia Siderúrgica Nacional by 0.6% in the 2nd quarter.
+Stifel Financial Corp now owns 199,033 shares of the basic materials company’s stock worth $1,748,000 after acquiring an additional 1,250 shares during the last quarter.
+Shilanski & Associates Inc. raised its holdings in Companhia Siderúrgica Nacional by 5.6% during the second quarter.
+Shilanski & Associates Inc. now owns 24,305 shares of the basic materials company’s stock valued at $213,000 after acquiring an additional 1,280 shares during the period.
+Citigroup Inc. increased its stake in Companhia Siderúrgica Nacional by 101.7% during the second quarter.
+Citigroup Inc. now owns 3,539 shares of the basic materials company’s stock worth $31,000 after acquiring an additional 1,784 shares during the last quarter.
+Quadrant Capital Group LLC boosted its holdings in shares of Companhia Siderúrgica Nacional by 186.7% in the second quarter.
+Quadrant Capital Group LLC now owns 5,304 shares of the basic materials company’s stock valued at $47,000 after purchasing an additional 3,454 shares during the period.
+Finally, Mirae Asset Global Investments Co.
+Ltd. increased its position in shares of Companhia Siderúrgica Nacional by 9.1% in the 1st quarter.
+Mirae Asset Global Investments Co.
+Ltd. now owns 45,588 shares of the basic materials company’s stock valued at $305,000 after acquiring an additional 3,803 shares during the period.
+Institutional investors and hedge funds own 2.94% of the company’s stock.

 Companhia Siderurgica Nacional engages in the production and sale of integrated steel.
 It operates through the following segments: Steel, Mining, Cement, Logistics, and Energy.
 The Steel segment offers flat steel, long steel, metallic containers, and galvanized steel.
 The Mining segment encompasses the activities of iron ore and tin mining.